I often have podcasts and video essays playing in the background while I work or do chores. Here are a few bits of content that I've recently enjoyed.

 I may be serious, but that doesn't mean I'm skilled or effective.
 I wouldn't take my successes so seriously if my writing didn't bomb so regularly.
 When I look at old essays, old blog posts, old journal entries, I feel ashamed.
 In those old compositions, my language comes off as sloppy and hackneyed; my arguments seem weak and unauthoritative.
 For someone who wishes he went into journalism, there is plenty of evidence to show a history of bad writing.

 Despite this, Grammarly often pisses me off.
-Sometimes I appreciate its ability to point out sloppy writing, but I rarely change the sentence in the way it suggests.
-Grammarly usually points out a small solution to a larger semantic problem.
+Sometimes I appreciate its ability to point out sloppy writing, but I rarely change the sentence the way Grammarly suggests.
+To me, Grammarly usually points out a small solution to a larger semantic problem in the piece.

 I still battle with my writing.
-My modifiers get misplaced in my sentences; my passive voice use is messy; my tone is clunky and cumbersome.
+I misplace my modifiers; my passive voice use is inconsistent; my tone is clunky and cumbersome.
 But Grammarly isn't the way to deal with those problems.
 Instead, I need to keep practicing and keep trying to empathize with my reader's point of view.
 And I need to keep finding ways to enjoy myself while I write.

 Which is a long way to say, I agree with most of the Zoe Bee video, embedded above.